-In the room: the lights were in full beam (giving me a headache), the space was taken up by a massive desk with a computer on it, and the ‘massage table’ was, in fact, an examination bed (it even had the paper towel going across it!).
+In the room: the lights were in full beam (giving me a headache), a massive desk took up the space with a computer on it, and the ‘massage table’ was, in fact, an examination bed (it even had the paper towel going across it!).

-He then proceeded to tell me to take my shirt off, lay on my back, and put the sheet over myself, before pulling the curtain across half of the room for privacy.
-As he sat at his desk putting some soft ‘nature’ music on, I tried to analyze how I was supposed to position myself on this ‘massage table.’
+He then proceeded to tell me to lay on my back and put the sheet over myself before pulling the curtain across half of the room for privacy.
+As he sat at his desk, putting some soft ‘nature’ music on, I tried to analyze how I was supposed to position myself on this ‘massage table.’
 I felt like I was about to be examined by a doctor, not have a therapeutic massage to ease my aches and pains.

-Unfortunately, by the time the massage had commenced, my giggles had not subsided.
-As the therapist began placing his hands on the back of my neck, a laugh leaped out of my mouth before I could hold it in and after one there usually comes a second.
-Before I knew it, the giggles turned to laughter and they wouldn’t and couldn’t stop!
+Unfortunately, my giggles had not subsided by the time the massage commenced.
+As the therapist began placing his hands on the back of my neck, a laugh leaped out of my mouth before I could hold it in, and after one, there usually comes a second.
+Before I knew it, the giggles turned to laughter; they wouldn’t and couldn’t stop!

 Of course, I wasn’t nervous.
-I’d had plenty of massages before, some done by men as well.
-It was just the place of this event and the way it was all happening was making me lose control.
-I had been expecting to go to a place for a relaxing massage and somehow found myself in a hospital looking room filled with bright, fluorescent, lighting and a very hairy man.
+I’d had plenty of massages before, some done by men— the setting of this event and the way it was all happening made me lose control.
+I had been expecting to go to a place for a relaxing massage and somehow found myself in a hospital-looking room filled with bright, fluorescent lighting and a very hairy man.

 To help continue with this ‘massage,’ I ended up biting my lip, almost drawing blood, and asking for the lights to be turned down.
-It was a little easier once the lights were turned all the way down, but a giggle would fall out here and there.
+It was a little easier once the lights were turned down, but a giggle would fall out here and there.

-This was, honestly, the strangest experience I have ever encountered; stranger than the time I had a Turkish bath with a bunch of strangers, wearing swimsuits of course.
+Honestly, this was the strangest experience I have ever encountered, stranger than when I had a Turkish bath with a bunch of strangers (wearing swimsuits, of course).
 The therapist’s method of ‘massaging’ my neck was by putting his fingers on specific areas and keeping them there for a minute or so.
 He did this for about 10 minutes before asking me to turn onto my stomach.

 Once on my stomach, I was able to hold the laughter in better, but the therapist didn’t make it easy!
 He began massaging my back by rolling his arms up and down as a way to warm up my muscles.

 Have you ever used an exfoliating stone?
 Imagine that as the feeling I was experiencing as this man was rolling his arms up and down my back!
-You think that’s bad, wait until you hear what happened next…
+If you think that’s bad, wait until you hear what happened next…

-Happy that he found at least one of my many trigger points, I thought that the real massage was about to start, I was wrong.
-He touched each of the trigger points, held down for a couple of seconds and then moved on.
+Happy that he found at least one of my many trigger points, I thought the real massage was about to start, but I was wrong.
+He touched each trigger point, held his finger down for a couple of seconds, and then moved on.

 Next, he began to do what felt like jazz hands lightly down my back, which almost made me start laughing again.
-To end, he gave my shoulders a small squeeze and my back a few light karate chops, and then closed the curtain.
+To end, he gave my shoulders a slight squeeze and my back a few light karate chops and then closed the curtain.

 We said goodbye to the therapist and left as soon as we could.
-I couldn’t contain my laughter anymore, and tears were forming in my eyes again.
-Waiting for the elevator was excruciating, I honestly didn’t think I could hold it in any longer; but, alas, I survived.
+I couldn’t contain my laughter anymore, and tears formed in my eyes again.
+Waiting for the elevator was excruciating; I honestly didn’t think I could hold it in any longer, but I survived.

-The elevator doors opened, and I didn’t stop laughing until we got in the car.
-Actually, I laughed all the way home and then again when I retold this tale to my father, who sat there in shock.
+The elevator doors opened, we entered, and as soon as the doors closed, we didn’t stop laughing until we got in the car.
+Actually, we laughed all the way home and then again when we retold this tale to my father, who sat there in shock.

-He asked us questions like, “Why didn’t you stop him and say how ridiculous this was?”
+He asked us, “Why didn’t you stop him and say how ridiculous this was?”
 To which we responded, “We were waiting to see what he was going to do next.”

 I don’t think I’ve laughed this hard all year!
-Even as I’m writing out these events, I have tears in my eyes and have to pause to collect myself so that I can see the words on the screen.
+Even as I’m writing out these events, I have tears in my eyes and have to pause to collect myself, so I can see the words on the screen.

-A piece of advice to all the people living or moving to Israel; DON’T go for a medical massage with your health insurance.
-Find a professional who has a room that fits your expectations and doesn’t leave you thinking, “Well, at least my back got exfoliated.”
+A piece of advice to all the people living or moving to Israel; DO NOT go for a medical massage with your health insurance.
+Find a professional with a room that fits your expectations and doesn’t leave you thinking, “Well, at least my back got exfoliated.”